-Provide tuition assistance to eligible employed and volunteer firefighters in the state of Texas enrolled in college-level fire science courses
+The purpose of this program is to provide tuition assistance to eligible employed and volunteer firefighters in the state of Texas enrolled in college-level fire science courses.

 Note: The Texas Commission on Fire Protection has defined “fire science” as a course of study primarily related to fire service, emergency medicine, emergency management, or public administration.

 To qualify for this exemption, the applicant must:

 - Be a paid firefighter employed by a political subdivision of the state of Texas; or